LovesTha/LovesTha.github.io/_posts/2015-07-15-problogger30-2-listpost-why-your-store-sucks.markdown

 ---
 layout: post
-title: X Reasons Your Local Store Sucks And How To Fix
+title: X Reasons Your Local Store Sucks And How To Fix Them
 slug: your-lgs-sucks
 date:   2015-07-15 21:30 +1000
 tags: [mtg]